kubernetes-sigs/external-dns/docs/tutorials/aws.md

 INSTANCE_NAME=$(kubectl get nodes --output name | cut -d'/' -f2 | tail -1)
 ```

-With the instnace host name, you can then get the instance id:
+With the instance host name, you can then get the instance id:

 ```bash
 get_instance_id() {